belizwp/MyWeather/README.md

 ## Getting Started

-- copy the `local.properties.example` file to `local.properties`
+- copy the `local.default.properties` file to `local.properties`
-- add your API key to the `local.properties` file
+- replace your API key to the `local.properties` file
 - build and run the app

 ## Run Lint Checks